jldec/presskit/README.md

 # Presskit ⚡️
 Fast and simple collaborative Web publishing.
 Every human-machine interaction is an AI interaction.

 - [ ] Pick a domain and go
-- [ ] Zero install, zero build
+- [ ] Zero install, zero build (not just for devs)
-- [ ] Single click publishing
+- [ ] Single click publishing, fully versioned
-- [ ] Fully versioned
-- [ ] Unique editor to collaborate with AI and humans
+- [ ] Editor to collaborate with AI and humans
-- [ ] Whiteboard notes retained for every page
+- [ ] Whiteboard + notes retained for every page
-- [ ] Installable, professionally designed themes
+- [ ] Installable, professional themes